Import Enclave helps to select the enclaves to be imported to the untrusted components. Then the untrusted components can make use of the enclaves.

-sgx_get_whitelist_size returns the required buffer size for the white-list.
+sgx_get_quote_size returns the required buffer size for the quote.